Chapter 4123-15 Code of Ethics

 (a) "Anything of value" includes anything of monetary value, including, but not limited to, money, loans, gifts, food or beverages, social event tickets and expenses, travel expenses, golf outings, consulting fees, compensation, or employment.
 "Value" means worth greater than de minimis or nominal.

 (b) "Anyone doing business with the commission or the bureau" includes, but is not limited to, any person, corporation, or other party that is doing or seeking to do business with, regulated by, or has interests before the commission or the bureau, including anyone who is known or should be known to be an agent or acting on behalf of such party, including any person or entity marketing or otherwise attempting to secure business with the commission or the bureau.
+Having a policy of insurance with the bureau for workers' compensation coverage, without more, is not "doing business with the commission or the bureau" for purposes of this rule.

 (C) Conflict of interest.